 How to make egg salad healthy:

 To make egg salad healthy it really does start with quality ingredients.
-Thankfully the U.S. has left behind the old fallacy that eating eggs raises the risk for cardiovascular disease and we are now advised by many nutritionalists to include eggs into our weekly diet.
 Unfortunately, not all eggs are packing the same nutritional punch.
 Rather than listing all the different eggs, let me get right to the heart of the matter.
-There are many health professionals that believe organic pasture raised eggs is the best egg for providing the highest nutritional density.
+There are many health professionals that believe organic pasture raised eggs are the best eggs for providing the highest nutritional density.
 One look at the nutritional profile and you can see why these eggs are recommended over factory farmed eggs.
 Here is the problem though, the term “pasture-raised” is an unregulated term meaning there is no set standard for how these eggs are raised.
 Here is the good news, The Cornucopia Institute has put together this Organic Egg Scoreboard that gives you a breakdown of practices of organic farms across the country and makes finding truly pasture-raised eggs much easier.

 To make this easy egg salad recipe even more nutritionally dense avocados are substituted for the the traditional mayonnaise.
 Don’t get me wrong, I still absolutely love and feel highly confident using avocado mayonnaise (affiliate).